 Since I just covered the topic of how to flash Dell H710, H310 and H810 HBA‘s and touched on their uses for things like disk shelves and JBOD arrays this seemed like a good time to write this.
-I am also in the longer term planning phase for my Chia Farm, network redesign and energy optimization path to (my) optimum solution for the most profitable solution I can attain.
+I am also in the longer-term planning phase for my Chia Farm, network redesign and energy optimization path to (my) optimal solution for the most profitable solution I can attain.
 Let’s dive in!

 Server Racks and things you have to consider with racks

 If you just jump into a server rack without a plan, headaches will be sure to follow.
 You really must plan out a diagram of what you need before you start.
-I am going to take you step by step on that process.
-Consider these questions first: what parts you are going to assemble, location it will live in, environmental concerns (Humidity, Fire, Air Conditioning), Power Conditioning and Availability.
+I am going to take you step by step through that process.
+Consider these questions first: what parts you are going to assemble, location it will live in, environmental concerns (humidity, fire, air conditioning), power conditioning and availability.

 You need to know what your TARGET PLOTTED PB is going into this, or you will undersize your rack and other components.

-These are a bit of a premium for reasons on secondhand markets, because they are not what is used en-mass in most operations centers.
-The good news is you can get an (Amazon Paid Link) open frame rack pretty cheap off Amazon in a 24U capacity.
+These are a bit of a premium for reasons on secondhand markets, because they are not what is used en masse in most operations centers.
+The good news is you can get an (Paid Link) open frame rack pretty cheap off Amazon in a 24U capacity.
 2.16PB (unformatted) is the Maximum capacity for a 1-2 PB Chia Farm in a 24U format with a dedicated plotter and dedicated full node and power conditioning.
 That is also not the optimum price/TB either.